dnanexus/dx-toolkit/src/python/doc/dxpy_bindings_intro.rst

-.. note:: While this documentation will largely refer to data containers as simply "projects", both project and container IDs can generally be provided as input and will be returned as output anywhere a "project" is expected, unless otherwise noted.
+.. note:: While this documentation will largely refer to data containers as simply "projects", both project and container IDs can generally be provided as input and will be returned as output anywhere a "project" is expected, except in methods of the :class:`~dxpy.bindings.dxproject.DXProject` class specifically or where otherwise noted.

+.. rubric:: Object and Project IDs

-A remote handler for a data object always has two IDs associated with
-it: one ID representing the underlying data, and a project ID to indicate which project's copy it represents.
+A remote handler for a data object has two IDs associated with it: one ID representing the underlying data and a project ID to indicate which project's copy it represents.
 (If not explicitly specified for a particular handler, the project defaults to the default data container.)
 The ID of a data object remains the same when it is moved within a project or cloned to another project.

+The project ID is **only** relevant when using certain metadata fields that are tied to a particular project.
+These are the name, properties, and tags fields, and are read and updated using the following methods:
+:meth:`~dxpy.bindings.DXDataObject.describe` ("name", "properties", and "tags" fields), :meth:`~dxpy.bindings.DXDataObject.rename`, :meth:`~dxpy.bindings.DXDataObject.get_properties`,
+:meth:`~dxpy.bindings.DXDataObject.set_properties`,
+:meth:`~dxpy.bindings.DXDataObject.add_tags`,
+:meth:`~dxpy.bindings.DXDataObject.remove_tags`.

+.. rubric:: Creating new handlers and remote objects

 To access a preexisting object, a remote handler for that class can be set up via two methods: the constructor or the :meth:`~dxpy.bindings.DXDataObject.set_ids` method.
 For example::

     # Provide ID in constructor